JDE Peet's

 JDE Peet's N.V. is a Dutch multinational coffee and tea company headquartered in Amsterdam.
-The company owns over 50 beverage brands, mostly of coffee, tea and hot chocolate.
+The company is owned by Keurig Dr Pepper and owns over 50 beverage brands, mostly of coffee, tea and hot chocolate.

 It was formed in 2015 following the merger of the coffee division of the American Mondelez International with the Dutch Douwe Egberts as Jacobs Douwe Egberts.
 In December 2019, Jacobs Douwe Egberts (JDE) merged with Peet's Coffee to form JDE Peet's.
 This merger was followed by an initial public offering in 2020.
 The stock of JDE Peet's is listed on the Euronext Amsterdam stock exchange.
 In 2025, Keurig Dr Pepper announced that it was acquiring JDE Peet's for $18 billion.
 After the acquisition, KDP would be split into two.